Common issues and solutions with Badger

 badger restore --dir path/to/new/badger/directory -f badger.backup

-This creates a new directory on
+This creates a new directory on path/to/new/badger/directory

-and add badger data in newer format to it.
+data in the new format to it.

 gcc/cgo